Maria B. Hayden

 Although spiritualism may have failed to take root in London, it certainly found a home in Yorkshire when a Mr David Richmond, an American Shaker, brought the art of table-turning to the town of Keighley in the early 1850s.
 By 1854 "Tea and Table-Turning" had become an indispensable social pastime in the north of England, as the movement rapidly spread to neighbouring county of Lancashire.
 Funded by his Yorkshire contact, Mr David Weatherhead, at whose home he had first demonstrated table-turning, Richmond set up The Yorkshire Spiritual Telegraph in 1855.
 It proved far more successful than William Hayden's effort as the ground had been better prepared.
 Spiritualism had finally gained a foothold in Britain, but via the non-commercial domestic route.

 ADDENDUM.
 On July 4th, 2018, Arle Lommel, great-great-great-grandchild of Maria and William, sent me this extraordinary email.
-It has to be one of the most interesting an authoritative replies to any of my articles that I’ve ever received.
-If you’d like to know the truth about William Hayden, read on…
+If you’d like to know the truth about William Hayden, read on:

 Just wanted to drop a line concerning your article on Maria B. Hayden.